UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

     [here](../cluster_guides/slurm.md).
     This is done by using the Slurm scheduler.

-???- tip "Requesting an interactive node"
+???- tip "Requesting an interactive session"

-    Requesting an interactive node is described
+    Requesting an interactive session is described
     [here](../cluster_guides/start_interactive_node.md).
-    This is done by requesting an interactive node from the Slurm scheduler.

 - Users cannot install software directly.
   Instead, users need to use pre-installed software or learn